Rosegold

 4. Watch Your Bot (SpectateServer)

-Both example bots start a SpectateServer on localhost:25566.
+All the examples start a SpectateServer on localhost:25566.
 Open Minecraft, add a server with that address, and connect to see through your bot's eyes in real time — its position, inventory, health, and everything happening around it.
 No auth required.

 API Quick Reference